salaboy/platforms-on-k8s/chapter-6/README.md

 curl -X DELETE http://localhost:8081/api/environments/team-curl-dev-env
 ```

 This application serves as a facade between Kubernetes and the outside world.
-Depending on your organization needs, you might want to have this abstractions (APIs) early on, so the platform team can pivot on their tooling and workflow decisions under the covers.
+Depending on your organization's needs, you might want to have these abstractions (APIs) early on, so the platform team can pivot on their tooling and workflow decisions under the covers.

 ## Clean up